-The change of Government in 2023 has changed central governments land transport priorities with the 2024 draft Government Policy Statement on Land Transport having the strategic priority of economic growth and productivity with support by three equally weighted priorities of increased maintenance and resilience, safety and value for money.
-The GPS also includes the Hope Bypass as a Road of National Significance which is welcomed to increase the transport capacity through and across Richmond, however we are disappointed by the timing and request that the NZTA and government give this proposed Road of National Significant greater delivery priority.
+The change of Government in 2023 has changed central governments land transport priorities with the 2024 draft Government Policy Statement on Land Transport having the strategic priority of economic growth and productivity with supporting by three equally weighted priorities of increased maintenance and resilience, safety and value for money.
+The GPS also includes the Hope Bypass as a Road of National Significance which is welcomed to increase the transport capacity through and across Richmond.